DanielEvansLab/clusterTools/WW-CentOS7.md

 ##Configure a Warewulf node image
-Build a simple vanilla distribution of Centos into the /var/chroots/centos7 folder using yum
+Build a simple vanilla distribution of Centos into the /var/chroots/centos7 folder using yum wwmkchroot was expecting a template file to be named exactly centos-7.tmpl, so we issued the copy command below
 ```
+cp /usr/libexec/warewulf/wwmkchroot/centos-7.tmpl usr/libexec/warewulf/wwmkchroot/centos7.tmpl
 wwmkchroot centos7 /var/chroots/centos7
 ```